Prostitution

 over prostitutes.

-The attitudes of prostitutes' rights activists contrast with attitudes
+The attitudes of sex worker rights advocates contrast with attitudes

-sex work as inherently exploitative.
-Currently abolitionists define
+categories of sex work as inherently exploitative.
+Currently prostitution

-activists oppose prostitution per say, as well as sex tourism and
+oppose prostitution per say, as well as sex tourism and trafficking.

-Abolitionist groups want to end the institution of prostitution, envisioning
+want to end the institution of prostitution, envisioning a world where

-a world where no one sells sexual services for any reason.
-Organizations
+no one sells sexual services for any reason.
+These organizations oppose

 do not self- define as prostitutes' rights organizations.
 They work